Darokahn/blocks-language/language.md

 	};
 ```

 A block always evaluates to (returns) something or links into another.
 If the final line in a block has no semicolon, it is assumed to return.
-If nothing is returned by this means or the return keyword, the code block will be "unterminated" and will return a pointer to its own scope.
+If nothing is returned by this means or the `<<` operator, the code block will be "unterminated" and will return a pointer to its own scope.
 Any other lines without a semicolon will result in a syntax or semantic error, depending on whether following lines accidentally continue the unterminated line with valid syntax.

+The `<<` is used to signify passing data backwards, and it is chosen in favor of a `return` keyword.

 Anywhere a statement is allowed, a code block is as well; and vice versa.
 Languages like C can accept a code block or a single statement interchangeably in some circumstances (for example, `if` statements).
 However, certain idioms like function definition do not allow this. `blocks`, however, has fully interchangeable statements and code blocks.